44yyyy/File-Integrity-Monitor/README.md

 ## Cybersecurity Insights

-* Allowed me to firsthandedly see the importance of algorithm choice.
-Going from MD5/SHA-1 to SHA-256 prevents realistic collision attacks and aligns with compliance guideilnes.
+* This project allowed me to firsthandedly see the importance of choosing the appropriate hashing algorithm.
+Going from MD5/SHA-1 to SHA-256 prevents realistic collision attacks and aligns with modern compliance guideilnes.
-* Tangible tradeoffs come from even the smallest details when making security decisions.
+* Even the smallest details have tangible tradeoffs associated with them.
 In this case, it was detection speed vs. resource cost.
 Experimenting with various checking intervals (1s-60s) showed how shorter intervals reduce attacker dwell time but raise CPU usage, ultimately guiding my choice to reach a reasonable balance at a 5s default interval.
 * There is a lot to think about in security.
 This FIM script reliably flags changes on disk but of course misses other areas such as in-memory attacks completely, reaffirming the need for layered defenses and a multifaceted appraoch to security.

 ---